 - We will work together, as a team: communication, participation and interaction. - A positive learning environment is a key to success.
 Nobody should be afraid to ask questions.
 A lot of questions and comments during the class are encouraged: nothing should remain unclear. - I believe that the repetition is the mother of knowledge.
-So, we will be returning to previously covered material again and again, with the help of the weekly written quizzes, additional oral unannounced tests, and just quick questions.
+So, we will be reviewing the previously studied material again and again: weekly written quizzes, quick oral tests, class discussions and case studies.
 We cannot forget what we have learned.
 Be prepared to work hard and to learn a lot.